Anonymous-AAA/Errory/README.md

 # Errory
+Tired of executing testcases one by one for your assignment🤨 Here's a solution for that.
 Errory is a quick and dirty python script to evaluate your  programming assignments.
 Just give your  zipped assignment and testcases file, it gives the error reports of mismatching test cases,compilation and runtime  errors.